ladybug-tools/spider/gbxml-viewer/r14/gv-rep-reports/README.md

 ## Wish list / To Do

+* 2018-03-08 ~ Search for spaces
+* 2018-03-04 ~ Export spaces and storeys as gbJSON or .RAD files etc
+* 2017-12-08 ~ Michal: Is there any chance to almost replicate in storey view - floor plans with space name and number << Theo: probably good to wait until we can save data
+* @@@ 2018-02-26 ~ Better telltale size for small surfaces
 * 2018-03-31 ~ We now do three specialty reports: 'Surfaces by Type + Exposed to Sun', 'Openings by Type' and 'Cad Object Groups'.
 Should there be others?